Habibur Rahman was 30 years old when he left home for a business trip and never returned.

 The return of Habibur has brought great joy to the family.

-Expressing gratitude to the man who shared the video, Jalal said they had almost given up hope.
+Expressing gratitude to the man who shared his video, Jalal said they had almost given up hope.
 “We have no words to express our happiness.”

 After the reunion, the family took Habibur to a private hospital for better treatment.
 There, he is surrounded by his sons and grandchildren for the first time in 48 years.